Is 10ppm Really Zero?

 - At 10ppm this volume would contain 0.01 mg of sulfite (compared to the 1 mg in the wine).

-- The same amount of sulfite in the whole potato then is only 0.1ppm or 100ppb (parts per billion) or 1/100th of the safety limit.
+- The entire potato may only have 0.1ppm or 100ppb (parts per billion) or 1/100th of the safety limit.

 100 potatoes would have the same amount of sulfite as a 100ml (4oz) glass of wine.
 That 10kg (22 pounds) of potatoes is a lot of French Fries to eat at one sitting!